brian-beeler/privoxy-pilot-macos/README.md

 I prefer using a proxy server method instead of a DNS sinkhole because it is easier for a host administrator to bypass if required, easier for an administrator to shut down if required and more difficult for users to bypass if their local network administrator has required them to use a proxy server but I highly recommend checking out their project as it has benefits over using a proxy server.

+**Why not just use a VPN to block advertising and tracking websites?**

+Remember the sentence "There is simply too much profit in selling the details of our life, both online and offline, for amoral corporations to pass up"?
+The same goes for VPN companies.
+Some are very good at protecting their users' privacy and some do little to protect their users' privacy and there's few options to sort out the good actors from the bad ones.
+On top of that you're paying for the privilege of the hope of privacy when in reality that hope might be misguided.
+VPNs have some important functions but depending on them to guarantee that tracking and advertising websites are not tracking you isn't one of them.

+Privoxy and Privoxy Pilot are open source so there's no where to hide from the truth of what our software does.
+It's not possible for VPNs to have that level of transparently.

 **But why not just Privoxy instead of also adding Privoxy Pilot?**

 Privoxy is an amazing program and I am in the debt of all those that contributed to it.
 In the interest of stability many times some features must be omitted.
-For example if Privoxy included support for the Block List Project, like Privoxy Pilot does, and for whatever reason their filter lists went offline then that would effect their entire user base.
-I agree with their choices and support them, and feel there's room to additions to their application for those that find a need for those additions.
+For example if Privoxy included support for the Block List Project, like Privoxy Pilot does, and for whatever reason BLP's filter lists went offline then that would effect their entire user base.
+I agree with Privoxy's choices and support them, and feel there's room to additions to their application for those that find a need for such additions.

 **Q. Why is Privoxy Pilot a bash script and not a compiled application?**